Tucson Folk Festival

 Aubrey Hadley

-Aubrey is an 8 year old young artist who has been playing acoustic guitar with vocals since she was 6 years old.
-She is in 3rd grade at Tanque Verde Elementary School.
-She plays folk-style acoustic guitar and vocals with strumming and 3-finger picking.
-She has trained with Tucson’s own Allegro School of Music and performed at several Allegro recitals.
-She shared her love of acoustic guitar and folk music with her grandfather who introduced her to the instrument.
-She also explores song writing and has written several of her own songs for guitar with vocal.
+Aubrey is an 11-year-old young artist who has been playing acoustic guitar and singing since she was six.
+A sixth grader at Tanque Verde Elementary School, she plays folk-style acoustic guitar, incorporating strumming and three-finger picking.
+She shared her love of guitar and folk music with her grandfather, who introduced her to the instrument.

 Ayla Moreno